 What’s behind the Irish-Aran-Fisherman sweater?

 The traditional Irish-Aran-fisherman style sweater was designed by the residence of the Aran Islands, off the coast of Ireland.
-It is usually cream in colour, the shade of 100% natural, unwashed sheep's wool and typically with a raised cable or diamond stitch.
+It is usually cream in color, the shade of 100% natural, unwashed sheep's wool and typically with a raised cable or diamond stitch.

 There is debate about the original dates when island residences first started making Aran sweaters.
 Some stitch patterns are believed, erroneously, to have a traditional interpretation, often of religious connotation.
 These interpretations were fabricated by Heinz Edgar Kieve, a yarn shop owner who noticed a chance resemblance between Aran stitches and Celtic knotwork and assumed that Aran knitting was at least as old as, if not older than, the knotwork it resembles.
 He wrote a book on his suppositions, The Sacred History of Knitting, which provides most of the mythology surrounding the Aran sweater.
 His thesis has, however, been thoroughly debunked.